 Why?
 Because they are explorers at heart.

 A space preschool theme is an old classic, but hopefully some of the 16+ space activities for preschoolers on this list will rejuvenate your classroom and grab the attention of your students.
+And you might find these space activities for kids are loved by elementary students, as well!

 FAQ About Teaching a Space Preschool Theme